Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``updateTimerDisplay()``
-    Updates the timer display with the current time and progress.
+    Updates the timer display with the current time and progress

     .. code-block:: javascript